 In the event that credit card issuers opt to investigate a transaction prior to creating a chargeback, they may request further information regarding the transaction in question.
-This process is called an inquiry under American Express and goes by “retrieval” for most credit card networks.
+This process is called an "inquiry" by American Express and goes by “retrieval” for most other credit card networks.

 Inquiries and retrievals commonly stem from the customer questioning a transaction.
-While presenting sufficient evidence is usually enough to close the inquiry, there are cases when a cardholder refutes your evidence or instances where the credit card issuer deems your evidence insufficient.
+While presenting sufficient evidence is usually enough to close the inquiry, there are cases where a cardholder may refute your evidence or where the credit card issuer may deem your evidence insufficient.

 It is imperative that merchants respond promptly to inquiries and retrievals to prevent these from escalating into chargebacks.

 In the event that the issuer deems your evidence insufficient or does not raise an inquiry or retrieval, a chargeback is created.
-When chargebacks are created, merchants are given a limited timeframe to respond to with their evidence.
-Note that credit card networks may have varying timeframes.
+When chargebacks are created, merchants are given a limited window to respond to with their evidence.
+Note that different credit card networks may have different time-frames.

 If the merchant submits evidence, the issuer will also be given a limited amount of time to respond.
 Stripe updates their partner merchant on the dispute’s progress, while the final decision is ultimately up to the credit card issuer.